erikj/mtnwest-2014-notes/trip-report-devops.md

 - web-application vulnerability scanning

 Listing all of the tools covered herein would be excessively verbose and redundant.
 I direct the reader to [the slides for this presentation](https://github.com/jro/automated_security/blob/master/presentation/one/01_slide.md) ([`pdf`](https://github.com/jro/automated_security/blob/master/presentation.pdf?raw=true)) for the descriptions of the techniques and links to the tools covered for the topics for which the reader might be interested.

+## The Immutable Pipeline

+Chris Gaffney, of Collective Idea, presented on using [Packer](http://www.packer.io/) to create immutable (compiled) machine images for deployment to staging and operations environments.

+Machine images are initialized using Packer, then provisioned in Chef (solo).
+The goal is to create an image upon which Chef never needs to be run again.
+Compiled images are then tested as black boxes using RSpec, which makes HTTP requests to the images' API via the [Faraday](https://github.com/lostisland/faraday) Ruby gem.
+Images are deployed to staging continuously, operations when ready and then destroyed when they are no longer needed or superseded by updated images.